pretix/pretix/README.rst

 License
 -------

-The code in this repository is published under the terms of the Apache License.
-See the LICENSE file for the complete license text.
+The code in this repository is covered by different licenses.
+Most of it is available to everyone under the terms of the GNU AGPL license v3 with additional terms.
+See the LICENSE file for the complete license details.

-This project is maintained by Raphael Michel.
-See the AUTHORS file for a list of all the awesome folks who contributed to this project.

 .. _installation guide: https://docs.pretix.eu/en/latest/admin/installation/index.html
 .. _developer documentation: https://docs.pretix.eu/en/latest/development/index.html